Cybersecurity is becoming a serious concern over the past few years. Learn lessons from some of the most high profile security breaches.

 CIA Director Email

-CIA Director John Brennan’s personal AOL account was hacked in October.
+CIA Director John Brennan’s personal AOL account was hacked.
 The most shocking part of the story was that the hacker was a 13-year old boy that turned out to be a master at social engineering.
 He did a reverse phone check on Brennan to get information on his Verizon account.
 He called Verizon and pretended to be a technician doing work for Brennan and got the customer service team to give personal information, which he used to reset Brennan’s email password.

 Lessons Learned: There are several lessons that were learned from this case.
 First of all, it’s always better to use email providers that use SMS verification to reset security settings.
 Secondly, anyone handling sensitive information needs to be aware of the risk of social engineering and authenticate requests for information.